Aidar Battalion: 2015–2022

+As of October 2018, the battalion had lost 130 soldiers killed in action.

 Aidar was formally disbanded on 2 March 2015 "to prevent illegal actions of some representatives of volunteer units" (according to the General Staff of the Ukrainian Armed Forces).
 After a "careful selection of soldiers", it was then reorganized as the 24th Separate Assault Battalion of the Ukrainian Army.
 Lieutenant Colonel Yevhen Ptashnik was appointed as commander of the battalion.
 The 24th Separate Assault Battalion was made part of the 10th Mountain Assault Brigade in January 2016.
 Later it became a part of the 53rd Mechanized Brigade.